-Their comeback season was a great success, finishing seventh in the Premier League thanks largely to the goals of Kevin Phillips – he scored 30 league goals and won the European Golden Shoe.
-In fact they missed out on European football on goal difference only.
+Their comeback season was a great success, finishing seventh in the Premier League thanks largely to the goals of Kevin Phillips – he scored 30 league goals and won the European Golden Shoe, at the time of writing the only Englishman to have the award.
+In fact Sunderland missed out on European football on goal difference only.

 Buy From: Kitbag